 I mentioned in a previous post about Netduino, that a constant risk with playing around with Netduino (and Arduino) is that it becomes a time-waster, as it’s so much fun to work with, and it’s so easy to test ideas, but it’s a great learning tool for MCU programming and new types of sensors and controls.

-The rationale for this specific project, based on a Freeduino board (Arduino compatible), was to determine how to support IR remotes (the type used with any audio/video equipment at home), partly as the cost for using IR in a prototype is way lower than Wi-Fi or Bluetooth (more at the end about costs and trends), and is handier as you can use existing multimedia remotes.
+The rationale for this specific project, based on a Freeduino board (Arduino compatible), was to determine how to support IR remotes (the type used with any audio/video equipment at home), partly as the cost of using IR in a prototype is way lower than Wi-Fi or Bluetooth (more at the end about costs and trends), and is more handy as you can use existing multimedia remotes.